Nectar Prices – will they save you money at Sainsbury’s?

 There’s been a change in the way you can get offers at Sainsbury’s via Nectar.
 It’s effectively the same as Tesco’s Clubcard prices, with extra discounts available to those who swipe their Nectar card at the till.

 This is in addition to similarly named My Nectar prices, now known as Your Nectar prices.
-More on both these schemes below.
+More on how to take advantage below.

 What are “Nectar Prices”?